 - Ensure the young people and their family or carer receive evidence based, effective intensive support focused on a short term model of care

 - To offer assertive outreach to young people and their families or carers with complex presentations who are unable to engage with current care plans

 Regular Experience of Service Questionnaire (ESQ) data is collated from both young people and their parents/carers and this is feedback to improve service development, as appropriate.
 Examples of improvements made include the development of a 6 week parent/carer psychoeducation support group focussing on different aspects of mental health and wellbeing and ways to support their children, and a trial of a Dialectical Behaviour Therapy (DBT) group for young people.

 What are the implications for staff?
 How are they working differently?

 There is a strong emphasis on developing the consultation skills across the service.
 The service is led by need, rather than severity and diagnosis, and as such we do not have a threshold for involvement.
 Our team culture is strongly weighted on clinical discussion and supporting reflective practice across the system to support referrers to build their capacity and move language away from “this is not for us” to “can we offer this child or family the help or support they need right now, and are there other individuals or services within the young person’s existing network that might be able to support their increased needs at this point in time?”
 Shared decision making with the young person and their family is fundamental to this process to facilitate improved outcomes and/or reduce the likelihood of further crises.

 How has the service enabled a needs-based approach for service users?

-CAISS delivers help and support across all of the THRIVE Framework’s (Wolpert et al., 2016) needs based groupings, with a particular focus on Getting More Help and Getting Risk Support.
+CAISS delivers help and support across all of the THRIVE Framework for system changes (Wolpert et al., 2019) needs based groupings, with a particular focus on Getting More Help and Getting Risk Support.
 We mapped our service provision against the five THRIVE Framework needs based groupings: